jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 to end ransomware attacks before data exfiltration occurs or the ransomware payload can be delivered.
-

  Ensure Key Stakeholders Can Be Reached:
-Responders should be available at any time of day as critical mitigation efforts can be delayed during weekendholiday periods.
+Responders should be available at any time of day as critical mitigation efforts can be delayed during weekend/holiday periods.
 Having clear on\-call duty assignments for off\-hours security incidents is crucial.

-
+ Evaluate Managed Security Services
+Provider Options: If your security organization has staffing or skills shortages, establish pre\-agreed response procedures with your MSPs so they can take immediate action following an agreed\-upon plan.

  Conduct Periodic Table\-Top Exercises:
 These cross\-functional drills should include key decision\-makers from Legal,
 Human Resources, IT Support, and other departments all the way up to the executive team for smooth incident response.
-

  Ensure Clear Isolation Practices: This can stop further ingress into the network or the spread of ransomware to other devices or systems.
 Teams should be proficient